DataDog/integrations-core/powerdns_recursor/README.md

 ## Setup
 ### Installation

-The PowerDNS Recursor check is packaged with the Agent, so simply [install the Agent][1] on your recursors.
+The PowerDNS Recursor check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your recursors.

 ### Configuration
 #### Prepare PowerDNS